I Always Had Dry Winter Skin — Until I Tried This All-Natural Lotion

 If you'd like to try out the stone, read on below—plus a few other suggestions that have an innovative enough texture to revamp your post-shower routine.

 My personal favorite is the Daily Stone, seen here and described above, but they have a few other options depending on your need.
 Try the Naked Stone, which is fragrance-free for those sensitive to essential oils; the Mama Stone is made from food-grade products so you can use it on babies or as a nipple cream.
 Or the Sleep Stone, which comes with soothing lavender.

 Nécessaire The Body Serum

 This brand has become a clean beauty and body favorite since its launch (it's also beloved for its chic, gender-neutral, sustainable packaging).
 Known primarily for washes, Nécessaire just launched this fancy body serum.
 Its hero ingredients are hyaluronic acid, vitamin B3, vitamin B5, and ceramides.
 And the texture is like an airy gel—perfect for those who loathe any sort of thickness.

 Osmia Naked Body Mousse

 This whipped butter body cream is delicate to the touch and yet is thick for those who crave a more substantial texture.
-If you have really dry skin, this will be your best: Just take a small spoonful and spread it all over—it dissipates pretty easily.
+If you have really dry skin, this will be your best friend: Just take a small spoonful and spread it all over—it soaks in pretty easily.
 It's fragrance-free, which is great for those of us with easily irritated skin.

 Naked Body Mousse, Osmia ($42)